cisco-open/plutus/README.md

   - person-b
   ...
   ```
-  As of now, only the Entterprise Github Groups Reader is supported but more can be added easily.
+  As of now, only the Enterprise Github Groups Reader is supported but more can be added easily.
 Look at the group-reader package [README.md](https://github.com/cisco-open/plutus/blob/main/groups-reader/README.md)
 ## How to run

 #### Running locally (Docker)